schemathesis/action/README.md

     # OPTIONAL.
 URL that will be used as a prefix for all API operations.
     # Useful when the API schema is maintained separately from the application.
     base-url: 'https://example.schemathesis.io/v2/'
     # OPTIONAL.
-Your Schemathesis.io token
-    token: ${{ secrets.SCHEMATHESIS_TOKEN }}
-    # OPTIONAL.
-API name from Schemathesis.io
-    api-name: 'payments-api'
-    # OPTIONAL.
 List of Schemathesis checks to run.
 Defaults to `all`
     checks: 'not_a_server_error'
-    # OPTIONAL.
-Whether you'd like to see the results in a Web UI
-    # Defaults to `true`
-    report: 'true'
     # OPTIONAL.
 Maximum time in seconds to wait on the API schema availability
     wait-for-schema: '30'
     # OPTIONAL.
 Maximum number of generated examples for each endpoint